Getting the Health Care Services You Need

 How can I fight for myself?

 Sometimes you have to fight to get the right health care.
 Speak up for yourself and your family if you need health care.
-Find helpful tips on how to advocate for yourself on the Iowa Legal Aid Website.*

 Can I get free legal help to address a health care problem?